 These utilities can be used to monitor Wi-Fi networks and wireless channel congestion.
 You can see a list of all wireless networks detected and find out the signal strength, access point MAC address, device manufacturer, channels used, SSID (network name), signal strength (RSSI), security level (security type), network speed and load, and more.
-Using some utilities you can monitor the signal strength with the help of graphs in real-time.
+Using some utilities, you can monitor the signal strength with the help of graphs in real-time.

 Here's an example.

-Here you can see that there are Wi-Fi access points on channels 11 and 6 on the radio air.
+Here, there are Wi-Fi access points on channels 11 and 6 on the radio air.